-After weeks, months and even years of planning you’re on the home stretch.
+After weeks, months and even years of planning, you’re on the home stretch.
 Just a few more days and you’ll be walking down that aisle saying “I Do” to the love of your life!
-So you have pretty much done everything there is to do in the wedding planning journey, but there will be a few last minute wedding tasks to do the week of your wedding.
+So you have done everything there is to do in the wedding planning journey, but there will be a few last-minute wedding tasks to do the week of your wedding.

 I have put together a timeline to ensure you have everything covered!

 One Week before – Time to finalise all those plans for a stress-free day.